lizhangqu/support-application/README.md

 ### Support-Application

  - support-application is a library which can get the information about the app like application, applicationContext, classloader, appName, versionName, versionCode, isDebugAble without context.
- - support-application is a library which can open the activity like url
+ - support-application is a library which can open the activity like url.
+ - support-application is a library which can control the app develop environment global.

 ### Changelog